cloudflare/rpki-rtr-client/README.rst

        ^C
        $

-A modocom of debug information is available to show the serial number and the progress of accepting announce/widthdraw valid ROAs.
+A small amount of debug information is available to show the serial number and the progress of accepting announce/widthdraw valid ROAs.
 The code will always show the progress of serial numbers plus the number of valid ROAs associated with that serial number.